-Before leaving a bunker, players should carefully fill and smooth over all holes and footprints made by him, and then leave the rake with the handle at right angles to the bunker edge.
+Before leaving a bunker, players should carefully fill and smooth over all holes and footprints and then leave the rake with the handle at right angles to the bunker edge.

 - Always enter the bunker at the lowest point.

 - Pull the rake toward you as you exit the bunker.

 - If required, rake other affected areas.

 - Do not pile sand at the edge of the bunker.

 - Push back excess sand with the reverse side of the rake

 - Always start at the back of the mark and push forward with the repairer.